 Once you’ve done that, reassemble your dishwasher and plug it back in.
 Then, start a wash cycle to see if the issue was solved.

-When you start a wash cycle, your dishwasher may vibrate and move.
-Although this is normal, it can make some parts become loose.
-This could explain why your dishwasher is making a popping or crackling noise.
+When you start a wash cycle, your dishwasher can vibrate and move.
+Although some movement is normal, it can make parts become loose, which could explain why your dishwasher is making a popping or crackling noise.

-While doing our research, we noticed that it is very common for the kick plate to become loose, so I recommend checking this component first.
+While doing my research, I noticed that it’s very common for the kick plate to become loose, so I recommend checking this component first.